 However what is clear is that local population numbers all record declining populations across every species and the forecast for the future at current rates of killing is bleak.
-Although the CITES listing has slowed their decline much more needs to be done to reverse attitudes and therefore preserve the turtle for generations to come.
+Although the CITES listing has slowed their decline, much more needs to be done to reverse attitudes and conserve them for generations to come.

 Probably the best place is off Malaysia's coast of Sabah where dive spots such as Sipadan offer great turtle diving opportunities.

 The island of Sipadan (and many others around Sabah's eastern coast) is a nesting site for turtles.
 Divers who slip into the surrounding waters for the first time are often excited by their first sighting.
 The excitement can soon turn to amazement as on some dives spotting 20 to 30 different animals is not uncommon.
 Resting in ledges and on corals, rising to the surface to breathe, they are everywhere!

 In Thailand, you can see turtles most frequently around the Similan Islands at sites such as Donald Duck Bay, but you maybe lucky enough to spot them just about at any of the destinations, throughout the country.

 These creatures are also among the sights you can expect to find when diving in Komodo, in Indonesia although you may find yourself distracted with all the other fantastic marine life here.

 More detailed information on diving destinations for encounters with these mighty paddlers:

 Dive The World Recommendations: Sipadan Island, the Maldives, the Philippines, and the Similan Islands.